State Council of China

-The State Council of the People's Republic of China, synonymous with Central People's Government, is the supreme administrative organ of China's unified state apparatus and the executive organ of the National People's Congress, the supreme organ of state power.
-It is composed of a premier, vice-premiers, state councilors, ministers, chairpersons of commissions, an auditor-general, the governor of the People's Bank of China, and a secretary-general.
+The State Council of China, synonymous with Central People's Government, is the supreme administrative organ of the country's unified state apparatus and the executive organ of the National People's Congress (NPC), the supreme organ of state power.
+It is composed of a premier, vice premiers, state councilors, ministers, chairpersons of commissions, an auditor-general, the governor of the People's Bank of China, and a secretary-general.

+The Government Administration Council of the Central People's Government was established in 1949 with the proclamation of the People's Republic of China.
+Under the 1954 constitution, the Government Administration Council was succeeded by the State Council, which became the supreme administrative organ of the state.
+Since 1982, the State Council has undergone institutional reforms every five years.
+The main functions of the State Council are to formulate administrative measures, issue decisions and orders, and monitor their implementation; draft legislative bills for submission to the NPC or its Standing Committee; and prepare the economic plan and the state budget for deliberation and approval by the NPC.

 The premier of the State Council is responsible for the State Council and exercises overall leadership of its work.
 The secretary-general of the State Council, under the leadership of the premier, is responsible for handling the daily work of the State Council and heads the General Office of the State Council.
-The executive meeting of the State Council, consisting of the premier, vice-premiers, state councilors, and the secretary-general, is held two to three times a month, while the plenary meeting, consisting of all members of the State Council, is held every six months.
+The premier is appointed by the NPC after a nomination from the president; the premier then nominates members of the State Council for appointment by the NPC or its Standing Committee.
+The executive meeting of the State Council, consisting of the premier, vice premiers, state councilors, and the secretary-general, is held two to three times a month, while the plenary meeting, consisting of all members of the State Council, is held every six months.

 The State Council directly oversees provincial-level People's Governments, and in practice maintains membership with top levels of the Chinese Communist Party (CCP).
-The State Council is legally required to implement the policies of the CCP.
-Aside from a few, members of the State Council are also members of the CCP's Central Committee.
+The State Council is constitutionally accountable to the NPC and its Standing Committee.
+The Organic Law of the State Council outlines that the State Council is led by the CCP Central Committee and follows CCP ideology.
+Aside from a few, members of the State Council are also members of the CCP Central Committee.

+Terminology

+The current state constitution states that the State Council of the People's Republic of China and the Central People's Government are synonymous.
+The State Council also uses the term Government of the People's Republic of China when concluding treaties with foreign countries.
+The term can refer to the Central People's Government in a narrow sense and to the Central People's Government and local governments at all levels in a broad sense.